matuteiglesias/journal/content/Dev/2025-07-29_Developed_Jupyter_scripts_for_session_journal_auto.md

 **🕒 02:30–03:00**
 **🏷️ Labels**: Jupyter, Markdown, Automation, Data Processing
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to refine the process of managing session logs and artifacts through automation, focusing on structuring JSONL formats and integrating session metadata into a [[Markdown]] journal.
+The session aimed to refine the process of managing session logs and artifacts through [[automation]], focusing on structuring JSONL formats and integrating session metadata into a [[Markdown]] journal.

 ### Key Activities
 - Designed a dual-layer system for managing session logs and artifacts, emphasizing the need for a structured JSONL format.